Duhamel Water System

 The system services 93 active connections.

-The system is located in the community of Duhamel, on the north shore of the west arm of Kootenay Lake.
+The system is located in the community of Duhamel on the north shore of the west arm of Kootenay Lake approximately 13 km northeast of Nelson.
 Duhamel is within RDCK Electoral Area F.

-The Duhamel system draws water from a 156-foot well.
-The area's aquifer is designated as being of high-to moderate vulnerability due to moderate levels of development.
-The source area is classified as a Community Watershed.
+The system draws water from a 156-foot groundwater well in an aquifer designated as being high-to-moderate vulnerability due to moderate levels of development as classified by the Ministry of Environment.
+The source area is designated as a Community Watershed.

 Insufficient information exists regarding the date when this system was first developed; however, some system components were upgraded in 2005.

 There is no water treatment implemented in the system as historical water quality tests suggests the groundwater source is not under the direct influence of surface water.

 The system includes a 454,000 litre concrete reservoir.
 This level of capacity meets existing water demands in the area and could support moderate growth.

 The distribution system is gravity fed from the reservoir.
 As a result, in the summer watering season, portions of the network at higher elevation are prone to low pressure problems.
 About half of the distribution system has been identified as requiring near-future replacement.